AMELI: Angular Matrix Elements of Lanthanide Ions: Introduction

 The \ameli\ software used to calculate the set of angular matrices is published as open source software~\cite{Caspary.2026}, but it is primarily intended for documentation and not for its integration into other software projects.
-They should use the matrices from the repository~\cite{Caspary.2026b} directly, instead.
+Instead, matrices from the repository~\cite{Caspary.2026b} should be used directly.
+The open-source Python package \texttt{YALIP}~\cite{Caspary.2026c} serves as reference implementation for applications based on \ameli. \texttt{YALIP} currently supports three types of applications: (1) Raw access to matrix elements from the repository, (2) Numerical calculation of energy levels and transition strengths using radial integrals and Judd-Ofelt parameters, and (3) Fitting of radial integrals and Judd-Ofelt parameters to measured absorption spectra and their intensities.

+The primary conceptual advance of this work is that it provides the first software implementation and data repository of a comprehensive set of angular tensor operators in exact arithmetic instead of floating-point approximations of operator matrix elements.
+The analytic determination of these matrix elements so far has been a highly manual endeavor reliant upon the operator symmetries in $LS$-coupling.
+This work demonstrates the fully automated calculation in exact arithmetic for the first time.
+Central to this advancement is the computation of matrix elements in the space of uncoupled product states, which until now has only been used for numerical calculations~\cite{Edvardsson.2001,Caspary.2002}.

 The following text provides the mathematical background required to calculate every angular tensor operator matrix from scratch, including even the mentioned ``very complicate'' perturbation Hamiltonians.
 Particular emphasis is placed on aspects in which it deviates from traditional methods.
-It furthermore contains a description of the computation workflow including important algorithmic design decisions which might be useful for anybody who wants to implement the calculation in another software environment.
-The text finishes with an extensive comparison to values from the literature.
-For a publication that aims to update fundamental elements of well established procedures, it is very important to demonstrate its compatibility with existing results.
+This work does not describe the first calculation of matrix elements based on Slater determinants~\cite{Edvardsson.2001,Caspary.2002}, but it provides an algorithmic refinement by not just mentioning the rules, but developing a detailed data structure for the identification of potentially non-zero matrix elements, see Section~\ref{sec.elements}.
+Although the computational effort for the preparation of this data structure is high, it reduces the number of calculation steps for each subsequent operator matrix significantly.